 Why study this course?

-Practical and technically focused, it's ideal for graduates of computing based degrees and related disciplines who wish to deepen and extend their knowledge in this area.
+With a practical and technical focus, the course is designed for graduates of computing-based degrees and related disciplines who wish to deepen and extend their knowledge in this area.

-You'll study complex, mission critical systems and apply your learning through hands-on projects that solve real-world problems.
-You will graduate well-prepared for rewarding roles within this field of work.
+Study complex systems and apply your learning through hands-on projects that solve real-world problems.
+You'll graduate with a broad knowledge base in cyber security, well-prepared for diverse and rewarding roles within this field of work.

 Why UWE Bristol?

 Learn from dedicated, research-active staff with industrial experience and connections with industry.
-Hear from eminent industry figures as you develop the broad, practical skills you will need to succeed.
+Hear from eminent industry figures as you develop the broad, practical skills you'll need to succeed.

-Through access to sophisticated equipment including simulation software and hardware, you will test your ideas and strategies and become an adaptable, capable security expert.
+Through access to sophisticated equipment, including simulation software and hardware, you'll test your ideas and strategies and become an adaptable, capable security expert.

 You will study: